Gosky 10×42 HD Roof Prism Binoculars

 Color fidelity

-When observing trees, landscapes, and scenery, colors appear natural and normal.
+When observing trees, landscape, and scenery, colors appear natural and normal.
 When looking at a white house wall under a blue sky, no color difference is noticeable, the house wall appears in the same white.
 If at all, then a very slight bluish tint.

 Chromatic Aberration / Color Fringing